a bass

 Ribs on their mould Closeup of rib corner

 Below is some early carving on the back.
 This is a rather deeply flamed piece of 'big leaf' maple from the Courtenay area on Vancouver Island.
-Difficult to carve and smooth, but when so much time goes into the instrument such expensive material is worthwhile.
+Difficult to carve and smooth but when so much time goes into the instrument such beautiful material is worthwhile.

 carving bass back carving bass back